Manquia/Distillery/Types.md

 8 bit unsigned integer examples: 00110110 = 54,   11111100 = 252
 8-bit signed integer examples:   00110110 = 54,   11111100 = -4
 ```

-Signed integer's are Two's Compliment: If you want to invert the sign of an integer then you flip all bits and add 1.
+Signed _integer's_ ise Two's Compliment: If you want to invert the sign of an integer then you flip all bits and add 1.
 ```
 2's compliment example: 54 = 00110110 -(flip bits)-> 11001001 -(add 1)-> 11001010 = -54
 2's Compliment example: -4 = 11111100 -(flip bits)-> 00000011 -(add 1)-> 00000100 = 4